zach6585/scripts_front_temp/README.md

 Questions for Ariel:

 - Do you want it to look good on phones too?
+(No)
-- What do you want body diagram (see script 3 page 7) to look like
+- What do you want body diagram (see script 3 page 7) to look like (How it is)
 - Domain name?
+(No)
 - Comments functionality?
+(Yes)
 - Is the phone thing also supposed to be a form?
+(No)

+Notes:

+- Since it's only text as in p's it might be feasible to do content editable
+- For some reason mentees not being saved
+- Save body image when done as pdf (make that its own button as an option).
+If emailing is simple then do that but otherwise do like print to pdf with timestamp